fnordomat/news/README.md

-# Thoughts - This is not a Blog
+# Thoughts & Opinions - This is not a Blog

 ## 2020-06-06: Regarding the new "device notification" mails